-"Now what could that be?"
+"Now what could this barking be about?"
 The Field Marshal's smirk made the question lose what little innocent there had been in his voice.
 One of his hands rose up to toy with his Emperor's Signs - there were two of them on the golden chain around his neck, one beige and one blue - while the other buried itself in Aelius' hair.

 Shots rang out.
 The crew rushed to the Field Marshal's aid, stumbling over each other in the process.
 The deck returned to normal as Nikon avoided the bullets by jumping up on the yardarm of the main mast's sail.

 "Shoot him down!" the Field Marshal bellowed, his grin turning manic.
 "You bring me his head, I guarantee you a place among the nobles at the palace!"

 A battle cry resounded through the crowd.
 Glaw found himself thrown to the deck as the guards holding him let go and drew their pistols.
 In the ensuing roar of gunshots and screaming he did his best to crawl and roll his way to Lykos and Vita, without being seen or stepped on.
 Easier said than done.